 “I just need you to sign this, please.”

-As had been true in all my previous experience, there had been no mention of any Demons From Hell when I first took this case.
+There had been no mention of any Demons From Hell when I first took this case.
 As a matter of fact, I wasn’t even supposed to be on this case.
 Or rather I was supposed to be on this case, but that was before I wasn’t supposed to be on this case, which had changed a very short while ago when suddenly I was supposed to be…

 You see, I’m a private detective — or private investigator, as we’re more properly known.
 Not sure what happened to the old “private detective” designation.
 Maybe it was never all that official.
 I’m not sure.
 My profession, much like this case itself, was something I more or less stumbled into.